-When receiving information directly from a student, it is important to
+When receiving information directly from a student, it is important to:

-- listen attentively, actively and be nonjudgemental - react calmly to the information the student provides - reassure them they are not to blame - provide pastoral support to the student and be aware of the privacy issues involved - be honest about your responsibility to take action.
+- listen attentively, actively and be nonjudgemental - react calmly to the information the student provides - reassure them they are not to blame - provide pastoral support to the student and be aware of the privacy issues involved - be honest about your responsibility to take action

-Volunteers must not
+Service providers must not:

-- react emotionally or make accusations - seek any more information than is absolutely necessary - ask leading or probing questions or put words in the student's mouth.
+- react emotionally or make accusations - seek any more information than is absolutely necessary - ask leading or probing questions or put words in the student's mouth the responsibility of the visiting service provider is to immediately advise the School Principal or the School Student Protection Contact.

-When a volunteer becomes aware or reasonably suspects abuse, harm or inappropriate behaviour to a student by any person, or where there are any concerns whatsoever regarding a student, the responsibility of the volunteer is to immediately advise the school principal or the School Student Protection Contact.
+When a visiting service provider becomes aware or reasonably suspects abuse, harm or inappropriate behaviour to a student by any person, or where there are any concerns whatsoever regarding a student,

-Where the concerns involve the school principal, the volunteer may contact the Toowoomba Catholic Schools Office directly with their concerns.
-The volunteer may be required to provide a written account of their concerns, in order to accurately capture the information.
+Where the concerns involve the School Principal, the service provider may contact the Toowoomba Catholic Schools Office directly with their concerns.
+The service provider may be required to provide a written account of their concerns, in order to accurately capture the information.

-Once the concerns are received by the principal, the Student Protection Contact or by the Toowoomba Catholic Schools Office, the processes in the Student Protection Processes and Guidelines will be followed.
-Again, if there is any doubt, volunteers are encouraged to raise their concerns and seek guidance - student protection is everyone's responsibility.
+Once the concerns are received by the Principal, the Student Protection Contact or by the Toowoomba Catholic Schools Office, the processes in Student Protection Processes and Guidelines will be followed.